Downtown Excellence Awards Ceremony & Networking Event

-Join Downtown New Jersey for celebration and camaraderie with those dedicated to making NJ’s downtowns vibrant.
-We’re excited to host our first in-person event since 2020 at Lion’s Roar Brewery, where we’ll reconnect and recognize the projects, initiatives, and individuals of excellence while sampling some of Westfield’s finest local brews and food.
+Downtown New Jersey gathered for celebration and camaraderie with those dedicated to making NJ’s downtowns vibrant.
+We hosted our first in-person event since 2020 at Lions Roar Brewing Company, where we reconnected and recognized the projects, initiatives, and individuals of excellence while sampling some of Westfield’s finest local brews and food.

-Downtown New Jersey to Recognize Achievements in Downtown Economic Development at Awards Ceremony & Networking Event
+Downtown New Jersey Recognized Achievements in Downtown Economic Development at Awards Ceremony & Networking Event

-Downtown New Jersey (DNJ) will celebrate initiatives that have made a major or sustained impact on downtown economic development in New Jersey at an awards ceremony and networking event on Tuesday, May 24th at Lion’s Roar Brewing Company in Westfield.
+Downtown New Jersey (DNJ) celebrated initiatives that have made a major or sustained impact on downtown economic development in New Jersey at an awards ceremony and networking event on Tuesday, May 24th at Lions Roar Brewing Company in Westfield.